doronser/TabbyCat_email_sender/README.md

 # TabbyCat_email_sender
-Quick and dirty python app to automate sending of TabbyCat private URLs
+Quick and dirty python app to automate sending of TabbyCat private URLs.

 1. Allow the script to send emails on your behalf: https://myaccount.google.com/lesssecureapps